Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 She gazed at the items resting in the backseat.
 “Should we return these trinkets?”

 I paused.
 “No, let’s keep them.
-You seemed to like them.
+You seem to like them.
 They’re good conversation pieces if nothing else.
 Besides, Trevor’s not all bad.”
-I moved the tray of confectionaries in my hand closer to Melinda so that she could get a better look.
+I displayed the tray of confectionaries.
 “He did give me these as an apology for his indiscretions.”

 “Of course.
 Do you think I’d spend $18 on chocolate truffles?”